-Magnesium, the seventh most abundant mineral throughout the planet, and was first identified as an element by Joseph Black in 1755, and isolated by Sir Humphrey Davy in 1808.
-The human body contains around 25 grams of magnesium, with 90 per cent being contained in the muscles and bones.
+Magnesium, is the seventh most abundant mineral throughout the planet, and was first identified as an element by Joseph Black in 1755, and was isolated by Sir Humphrey Davy in 1808.
+The human body contains around 25 grams of magnesium, with 90% being contained in the muscles and bones.

 It is widely considered to be the most significant mineral in the body.
 Magnesium an essential co-factor for many hundreds of enzyme reactions and physiological processes, including the generation of energy in our cells, the metabolism of protein, carbohydrates and fats, detoxification, blood sugar control, the strength of our bones, and the efficient functioning of our nervous, cognitive and cardiovascular systems.

 Magnesium is essential to heart health and the prevention of cardiovascular disease.
 Magnesium is needed to support the electrical activity of the heart, keeping the heart beating over 30 million times a year!.Magnesium is also needed for blood pressure regulation and heart rhythm control.

 The popularity of magnesium-devoid processed foods, alcohol intake, gut dysfunction, pharmaceutical medications and stressful lifestyles.
 The huge reliance on artificial fertilisers has reduce the amount of minerals in soil.
 How our food is grown, or more specifically, the depletion of previously mineral-rich soil by modern farming methods, such as intensive ploughing, the repetitive overuse of soil without rotating crops or allowing for recovery between harvests, as well the use of chemical sprays that disrupt the natural balance of the soil including the microorganisms that should reside there.